Previous Council Meeting Recaps

 Highlights of actions taken include:

-- Awarded a construction contract to Estate Design and Construction for the Mediation Garden Project, for a total contract amount not to exceed $215,380.
+• Awarded a design contract to Architerra Design Group, for the Newhall Community Center Playground Renovation Project, for a total contract amount not to exceed $82,192.

 Approved Meeting Minutes can be accessed here once available.